mattermost/mattermost-handbook/operations/research-and-development/product/technical-writing-team-handbook/README.md

 ### P2: Important

-- Content is inaccurate
+- Content is inaccurate; will affect customer goals and productivity
--
+- Information about new features or changes isn't documented and needs to be

 ### P3: Not urgent/not important

 - Enhancement to the user experience of the docs

+## Our Board

+If urgent and important work is identified, we'll add it to our DWG Board and you can follow its progress there.

-### i18n contributions
+## i18n contributions

-**Note: This process is in flight.\***
+**Note: This process is in flight.***

 Our product documentation is available for translation contributions.
 Join the [i18n channel](https://community.mattermost.com/core/channels/localization) on our Community server and connect with our translation community members.
-The documentation translation process is still being defined.
+The documentation translation process is still being defined, and @cwarnermm is the DRI along with members of the Localization team.

 Currently, submitting a translation PR follows the same writing and editing process as other PRs.
 However, there are additional considerations to bear in mind when submitting your PR as these assist with the approval and merge process: